 1- Sync all accounts to an app like Mint.

-This can be the single most helpful strategy in a couple's financial life.
-Linking all the credit cards, loans, investments, accounts (checking, savings, paypal, Venmo), etc. to a Mint (or similar) account and downloading the app on your phones allows both parties to see what is going on in their financial life.
-All you have to do is log in to see what you have spent and haven't spent, where are loans and credit cards are at, etc.
+This may be the single most helpful strategy in your financial life.
+You can link all the credit cards, loans, investments, accounts (checking, savings, paypal, Venmo), etc. to your Mint account.
+Downloaded the app on your phones and you can see everything that is going on in your financial life.
+All you have to do is log in to see what you have spent and haven’t spent, where are loans and credit cards are at, etc.

 2- Set up all bills on auto-pay and have the email confirmations that payment was made sent to both emails or a joint email.

 This is another very helpful strategy to incorporate.
-I recommend setting up almost everything possible on auto-pay.
-Cell phone, mortgage, utilities, credit cards, insurance, and other bills are then paid on time by the company's payment system.
-You are then emailed confirmation when the bill is paid.
+Set up almost everything possible on auto-pay: cell phone, mortgage, utilities, credit cards, insurance, and other bills that can be paid ontime by the company’s system.
+You can opt in to receive an email confirmation when the bill is paid.

 It is so nice to not have to worry about who is paying what.
 If you choose to set your credit card up on auto pay, I highly recommend checking the charges at least weekly.

-One thing to do to streamline our bills even more is to create a joint email that is used for finances only and sync it to both of your phones' emails.
-This joint email will help you so you can both can see important correspondence that occurs.
+One thing you could do to do to streamline bills even more is to create a joint email that is used for finances only and sync it to both of your phones’ emails.
+You could use this email for all cards, utilities, car and health insurances, etc. This joint email will help you so both can see important correspondence that occurs.

 3- Set up a shared excel doc listing your income and fixed and variable expenses.